cds-tech/ash_edgedb/documentation/topics/polymorphic_resources.md

 When a migration is marked as `polymorphic? true`, the migration generator will look at all resources that are related to it, that set the `%{data_layer: %{table: "table"}}` context.
 For each of those, a migration is generated/managed automatically.
-This means that adding reactions to a new resource is as easy as adding the relationship and table context, and then running `mix ash_postgres.generate_migrations`.
+This means that adding reactions to a new resource is as easy as adding the relationship and table context, and then running `mix ash_edgedb.generate_migrations`.